coderloff/zig-tutorial/en/intro/installation.md

 In VS Code, click `Extensions` (or press `Ctrl + Shift + X`), type `Zig Language`, press enter, click extension, and install it.

 And that's it!
-You have a zig compiler on your computer.
+We have a zig compiler on our computer.